 Overall, we remain optimistic about the long-term prospects for the worldwide contact lens and women's healthcare markets.
-However, events affecting the economy as a whole, including the uncertainty and instability of global markets driven by United States debt and uncertainty surrounding employment, credit concerns and the Affordable Care Act, together with foreign currency volatility, particularly the yen, euro and the pound, impact our current performance and continue to represent a risk to our performance for fiscal year 2014 and beyond.
+However, events affecting the economy as a whole, including the uncertainty and instability of global markets driven by United States debt and uncertainty surrounding employment, credit concerns and the Affordable Care Act, including the trend of consolidation within the healthcare industry, together with foreign currency volatility, particularly the yen, euro and the pound, impact our current performance and continue to represent a risk to our performance for fiscal year 2014 and beyond.

-We compete in the worldwide contact lens market with our spherical, toric and multifocal contact lenses offered in a variety of materials including using silicone hydrogel Aquaform® technology and phosphorylcholine (PC) TechnologyTM.
+We compete in the worldwide contact lens market with our spherical, toric and multifocal contact lenses offered in a variety of materials including using silicone hydrogel Aquaform[®] technology and phosphorylcholine (PC) Technology[TM].
 We believe that there will be lower contact lens wearer dropout rates as technology improves and enhances the wearing experience through a combination of improved designs and materials and the growth of preferred modalities such as single-use and monthly wearing options.
 CooperVision is focused on greater worldwide market penetration as we introduce new products and continue to expand our presence in existing and emerging markets, including through acquisitions.

 Sales of contact lenses utilizing silicone hydrogel materials, a major product material in the industry, have grown significantly.
 Our ability to compete successfully with a full range of silicone hydrogel products is an important factor to achieving our desired future levels of sales growth and profitability.
-CooperVision markets monthly and two-week silicone hydrogel spherical and toric lens products under our Biofinity® and Avaira® brands, a multifocal lens under Biofinity and a single-use spherical lens under MyDayTM.
+CooperVision markets monthly and two-week silicone hydrogel spherical and toric lens products under our Biofinity[®] and Avaira[®] brands, a multifocal lens under Biofinity and a single-use spherical lens under MyDay[®].

 We believe that the global market for single-use contact lenses is expanding and will continue to grow and competitive silicone hydrogel single-use lens products are gaining market share and represent a risk to our business.
-In fiscal 2013, we launched MyDay, our single-use spherical silicone hydrogel lens, in Europe, and in fiscal 2012 we launched

-Proclear[®] 1 Day multifocal.
+In fiscal 2013, we launched MyDay, our single-use spherical silicone hydrogel lens, in Europe, and in fiscal 2012 we launched Proclear[®] 1 Day multifocal.
 We forecast increasing demand for our existing and future single-use products.
 To meet this anticipated demand, in fiscal 2014 we plan to continue the implementation of capital projects to invest in increased single-use manufacturing capacity.
+Consistent with this strategy, on August 6, 2014, we completed the acquisition of Sauflon Pharmaceuticals Limited, a manufacturer of single-use spherical, toric and multifocal silicone hydrogel lenses, discussed below.

-Consistent with CooperVision's strategy to focus on our core soft contact lens business, on October 31, 2013, we completed a transaction to sell Aime, our rigid gas permeable contact lens and solutions business in Japan.
+Similarly, consistent with CooperVision's strategy to focus on our core soft contact lens business, on October 31, 2013, we completed a transaction to sell Aime, our rigid gas permeable contact lens and solutions business in Japan.
 The business was originally obtained as part of the December 1, 2010, acquisition which included obtaining the rights to market Biofinity in Japan.
 Aime revenue had declined in recent periods, and the products had lower than average company margins.
-Results from operations of Aime are included in our Consolidated Statements of Income for fiscal 2013 and the divestiture was neutral to earnings per share in the fiscal second quarter and six-months ended April 30, 2014.
+Results from operations of Aime are included in our Consolidated Statements of Income for fiscal 2013 and the divestiture was neutral to earnings per share in the fiscal third quarter and nine-months ended July 31, 2014.